 To share the progress and discuss it with the clients effectively, we showed designs via InVision.
 This way of communication was good because the clients could see how a webpage would look in the browser and could leave the comments right in the needed places.

 Sure, that couldn’t reflect the design and interactions at its full because the animation was one of the key factors of user experience.
 For the cases when animation had to be demonstrated and discussed, we used Readymag.

 The Credentially team has a brand slogan that includes several variations.
 It became the basis for the hero section idea: to make it more engaging and interactive, designers decided to let the tagline get re-typed and show different slogan variations.
 Technically it was realized with the open-source script Typed.JS which was open for commercial use and flexible in getting tuned for the users’ needs.

-Also, the hero section intended to feature the animated video about the service.
+Also, the hero section intended to feature an animated video about the service.
 As it was at the initial stage of the creative process and the website was to be ready for release much faster, the solution was thought-out to use product mockups for that space until the video was ready.
-Together with the client, the creative team discussed and decided what was better to show in those mockup screens, sketched the wireframe and then made the simplified UI without full detalization as the product itself was under redesign process as well.
+Together with the client, the creative team discussed and decided what was better to show in those mockup screens, sketched the wireframe, and then made the simplified UI without full detailing as the product itself was under redesign process as well.

 This is the look of the final variant which can be seen on the website now.

-Nevertheless, after user testing and SEO-audit, it got cleat that a rather significant number of visitors got stuck in that particular section.
+Nevertheless, after user testing and an SEO audit, it got clear that a rather significant number of visitors got stuck in that particular section.

 So, it was redesigned to look shorter and some information was hidden into tabs to increase conversion rates.